tanishqv010/Aerovigil/README.md

 - Calibrate and test each sensor for optimal performance in a forest environment.

 3. **Fire Prediction and Detection Implementation**:
-- Develop and train machine learning models for fire prediction using historical data and environmental factors.
+- Deploy pre-trained machine learning models onboard or on a ground station for real-time predictions.
-- Integrate the predictive models with the drone's onboard systems for real-time fire prediction.
+- Integrate real-time environmental sensor data and weather API responses for enhanced prediction reliability.

 4. **System Integration**:
 - Integrate all subsystems, including flight system, sensors, fire prediction, and detection, into a cohesive and unified system.
 - Ensure seamless communication and interoperability between different components.

 ## IV.
 Circuit
-The following image shows the circuit diagram of the sensor based circuit used to gather the enviornmental data to predict the forest fires.<br/>
+The following image shows the circuit diagram of the sensor-based system initially developed using an Arduino.
+A similar setup, involving the same sensors (MQ-2 for smoke, SHT-20 for temperature and humidity), was later replicated on an ESP32 microcontroller.
+This transition enabled MQTT-based data transmission over TCP/IP using Wi-Fi for real-time environmental monitoring and fire prediction.<br/>
 ![image](https://github.com/tanishqv010/Aerovigil/blob/main/Static/Circuit.png)

 ## V. Data Sources